Vallacar Transit: Under Leo Rey Yanson's leadership

-Vallacar Transit Inc. (VTI), the country’s largest bus company, recently held its annual stockholders meeting at its principal office in Barangay Mansilingan, Bacolod.
+Vallacar Transit Inc. (VTI), the country's largest bus company, recently held its annual stockholders meeting at its principal office in Barangay Mansilingan, Bacolod.
 In the meeting, VTI disclosed that those reelected as members of its board of directors included Olivia V. Yanson, Leo Rey V. Yanson, Ginnette Y. Dumancas, Charles M. Dumancas, Anita G. Chua, Arvin John V. Villaruel and Daniel Nicolas Golez.

 Following the election of directors, the board held an organizational meeting where Leo Rey Yanson was reappointed as chairman of the board and president of VTI, while VTI co-founder Olivia V. Yanson was reappointed as corporate secretary and treasurer.

-With firm grip of control to the family's Bus Conglomerate, Leo Rey Yanson, as president and chief executive officer of both Vallacar Transit Inc. (VTI) and Ceres Liner Travel and Tours Inc. (CLTTI), gave the assurance in a statement on Tuesday after presiding the latter’s annual stockholders meeting at their principal office in Barangay Mansilingan here on Monday.
+With firm grip of control to the family's Bus Conglomerate, Leo Rey Yanson, as president and chief executive officer of both Vallacar Transit Inc. (VTI) and Ceres Liner Travel and Tours Inc. (CLTTI), gave the assurance in a statement on Tuesday after presiding the latter's annual stockholders meeting at their principal office in Barangay Mansilingan here on Monday.

 Under Leo Rey Yanson's leadership, the Yanson Group of Bus Companies (YGBC) is currently composed of more than 4,800 buses, 18,000 employees providing public transportation to around 700,000 people daily in the Philippines.

+Controversies

+In June 2020, the Bacolod City Prosecutor filed a criminal complaint with Bacolod City Regional Trial Court Branch 44 against Roy Yanson, Ma.
+Lourdes Celina Y. Lopez, Ricardo Yanson Jr. and Emily Yanson — the “Yanson 4” — acting as the new VTI officers.
+The defendants were charged with qualified theft under Articles 310 and 308 of the Revised Penal Code.
+The Information alleged that respondents seized several titles and documents from VTI in 2019, when they tried to take control of the Company in 2019.
+The VTI management led by Leo Rey Yanson and Olivia Yanson filed the instant certiorari case.

+On July 30, 2024, the Cebu City Court of Appeals ordered the “Yanson 4”, the court a quo Judge Ana Celester Bernad, VTI and Hernan Omecillo to surrender documents in the pending litigation.
+The Yanson family and Yanson Group of Bus Companies’ original titles properties and specific documents were ordered placed in custodia legis to maintain the status quo and as evidence in the criminal case.